 How much biotin should I take daily for hair growth?

 The U.S. Food and Drug Administration (FDA) does not have a daily recommended dietary allowance for biotin.
-Most dermatology experts agree that 2 - 5 mg (2,000 - 5,00 mcg)of biotin is the magic number to increase hair health and achieve results.
-But it is essential to take these supplements as being irregular when taking biotin consistently will vary.
+Most dermatology experts agree that 2 - 5 mg (2,000 - 5,000 mcg) of biotin is the magic number to increase hair health and achieve results.

-When taken regularly, most users report seeing results in about two to three months, with some reporting to notice improvements in as little as two weeks!
+When taken regularly, most users report seeing results in about 2 to 3 months, with some reporting noticing improvements in as little as 2 weeks!
 Since biotin is a water-soluble vitamin, whatever is not absorbed will be excreted through urine.

 Biotin can be found in several topical products such as shampoos, conditioners, and serums - though taken orally has a more direct impact and shows results quicker.
 While no treatment (topical or oral) can produce results overnight, biotin supplements may help expedite your hair growth goals.